 8. Why Is Radio 150 Times Better Than TV?

 Well it just is.
-Let me give you a recent example.
+Let me give you an example.
 In one ep of s2, as late as the afternoon on day of transmission, we had the idea that Donald Trump was appointing Derodomontatus the Supreme Imperial Magistrate from the Transformers universe to replace Ruth Bader Ginsberg in the US Supreme Court.
 We then put that together in about half an hour.
 Can you do that on TV?
 No. Well, you could, but it would require hundreds of people in dozens of departments at enormous expense, and everyone would get cross because the show is due to air in a matter of hours and the set builders, make up, sfx, camera crew and IN FACT everyone concerned is rightly due a break.
 We can do it with few clicks.
 Also, we like playing with sound and aural perception.
 We like to treat people who are listening on headphones with special little sound easter-eggs.
-There are so many layers, and we use all kinds of techniques from binaural stereo to ASMR.
+There are so many layers, and we use all kinds of techniques from binaural stereo to ASMR and infrasound.
 As I said earlier, we reward repeat listens.

-Do get in touch if you’d like to contribute.
+Simple - get in touch if you’d like to contribute.
 The ABSOLUTE key is to go back and listen to previous shows.
 To be honest, they’re a much better guide than this load of old shit that I’ve just written.

-Long form ideas you’re making yourself: email pitch by FRIDAY (prior to Wednesday’s show) and, if it’s a ‘yes’, delivery by END OF SATURDAY please.
+Your long form ideas ‘on paper’ that you’d like us to make at our end: SATURDAY MORNING (prior to the coming Wednesday’s show.)
+Long form ideas you’re making yourself: email pitch by SATURDAY (prior to Wednesday’s show) and, if it’s a ‘yes’, delivery by MIDDAY SUNDAY please.
 Obviously if big news stories break after this (or you have an idea that you think we simply MUST look at) we will still accept stuff later than this.
 It takes a while to collate stuff and integrate it into the overall soundscape which is why we prefer things early; it means it stands a better chance.

 Quickie topical stuff (eg simple cut ups like the stuff that usually ends up in the first few minutes of each programme) you can send anytime MONDAY- WEDNESDAY.
 We can drop these in as late as Wednesday afternoon.